ZacharyGodfrey/gql-api/README.md

 ## To-Do List

 - Add a database to allow for persistent data
-- Add mutations to the schema for updating data
+- Add caching to endpoints and potentially to any shared methods
 - Standardize responses and account for failed queries

 ---